najibghadri/lodgify/README.md

 # Lodgify homework

-- Tested on iOS, Web and Android
+- Tested on Web, iOS and Android
 - The main component is a package: I made it like this because I think this is a component that would be reused on a page possibly multiple times.
 It exposes three main components:
   - `GroupedTasksList` which is a model and has `fromJson` method
   - `GroupedTasksNotifier` which is a ValueNotifier and has `updateTasks` and `updateTaskCheck` methods